Sustainability at Selco

 It’s vital we demonstrate our ability to operate as a forward-thinking organisation as we look to play our part in what seems certain to be the next significant global challenge – tackling climate change.

-Ambitious emissions targets are being set right across the globe – the UK Government has committed to a path towards net zero by 2050 – and we all have a role to play.
+Ambitious emissions targets are being set across the globe.
+The UK Government has committed to a path towards net zero by 2050 – and we all have a role to play.

-Here at Selco, the effects our operations are having on the environment have been on the agenda for a number of years and we have already made important and necessary strides forward, from fitting LED lighting across our entire estate, to beginning an overhaul of our transport system.
+Here at Selco, we’re focused on the effects our operations are having on the environment and we’ve already made important strides forward, from fitting LED lighting across our entire estate, to beginning an overhaul of our transport system.

 There is, however, more we can do.

-As a growing business, we have a responsibility, not only to the environment and the local communities in which we operate but also beyond and incorporating the wider Selco family, including manufacturers, suppliers and hauliers.
+We have a responsibility, not only to the environment and the local communities in which we operate, but also to the wider Selco family, including manufacturers, suppliers and hauliers.

-Our Environmental, Social and Governance (ESG) blueprint for what we can achieve over the next decade is focused on five clear areas – customer and product, people, resources, community and ethics.
+Our Environmental, Social and Governance (ESG) blueprint for what we can achieve over the next decade is focused on five clear areas:

 Our journey to being a more sustainable business will not be completed overnight - it’s likely to continue for our lifetimes and beyond.
 Here at Selco, we're committed to continuing our investment in the future by playing our part in protecting our people, the environment and the planet.

-An integral part of our Environmental, Social and Governance (ESG) strategy is the commitment to lowering our carbon footprint and monitoring energy consumption.
+An essential part of our Environmental, Social and Governance (ESG) strategy is the commitment to lowering our carbon footprint and monitoring our energy consumption.

 The installation of LED lighting across our entire branch network, resulting in a saving of almost 69 tonnes of carbon in one branch alone, has provided positive outcomes, while a new gas management system has also reduced gas consumption by controlling heating through sensors.

-Single fuel petrol and diesel cars have also been eliminated from our company car list, with colleagues facing a choice between a petrol plug-in hybrid or an electric vehicle.
+Single fuel petrol and diesel cars have also been eliminated from our company car list, with colleagues now getting a choice between a petrol plug-in hybrid or an electric vehicle.
 We now have 30 charging points across our network for electric vehicles.